SBI with iid data and permutation-invariant embeddings¶

 IID inference with NPE using permutation-invariant embedding nets¶

-For NPE we need to define an embedding net that handles the set-like structure of iid-data, i.e., that it permutation invariant and can handle different number of trials.
+For NPE we need to define an embedding net that handles the set-like structure of iid-data, i.e., a permutation invariant networks that can handle different numbers and orderings of trials.

 We implemented several embedding net classes that allow to construct such a permutation- and number-of-trials invariant embedding net.